Marine ecology, impacts of climate change, environmental action

 Students will be staying in dormitory-style housing at the MarineLab.
-Students will be housed with 3-12 peers, separated by gender identity, and will sleep in bunk beds.
-Staff lives on site and is available to the students 24 hours a day for support and supervision.
-The MarineLab campus is also a gated facility.
+Students will be housed with peers, separated by gender identity, and will sleep in bunk beds.
+Staff live on site and are available to the students 24 hours a day for support and supervision.
+The MarineLab campus is a gated facility.

 The MarineLab also has indoor classrooms and labs, a recreation center, indoor bathrooms, a cafeteria, and areas to relax or play games during free time.
 The classrooms, cafeteria, and dormitories are all air conditioned.

 Students can expect three simple meals each day, primarily served in the cafeteria at the MarineLab.
 As food is ordered in advance of the program, students should alert program staff oh any dietary restrictions or allergies by April 15.
 We will work with MarineLab staff to make accommodations for dietary restrictions and food allergies if we are notified in advance.

 Students at BELL are expected to reduce their cell phone use which allows them to fully engage with the community and beautiful surroundings.
-We ask students (and families) to limit cell phone use to evening free time.
 By breaking ties to these technologies, students are able to be more mindful of the natural environment and build more intentional friendships.

 Each day is different but the basic schedule begins at 8:00 am and ends at 10:00 pm.
 Activities include lab work, field observations, classroom discussions, leadership workshops, and time for team-building, recreation and reflection.